English PDF

 .

 Both Trinitarians and Unitarians love to use Isaiah 9:6 to defend their respective beliefs.
-They love the fact that Isaiah 9:6 says Christ would be called 'the everlasting Father', and yet they misunderstand the simple truth of this prophecy.
+They love the fact that Isaiah 9:6 says Christ would be called 'the everlasting Father', and say, 'see, Jesus is the Father, they are one and the same God.'
+Yet they misunderstand the simple truth of this prophecy.
 So here we will show you the simple TRUTH about what Isaiah 9:6 is really saying about Christ.

 Isaiah 9:6 ...'For unto us a child is born, unto us a son is given: and the government shall be upon his Isaiah 9 6shoulder: and his name shall be called Wonderful, Counsellor, the mighty God, the everlasting Father, the Prince of Peace.'